EZCDeveloper/booking-hotel-pw/TEST_CASES.md

 - **Preconditions:** No `auth_token` cookie or Authorization header sent.
 - **Expected Response:** Status 401.

-#### TC-002.
-API - Access Protected Owner Endpoint with Invalid/Expired Token
+**TC-5.5.02.
+API - Access Protected Owner Endpoint with Invalid/Expired Token**

 - **Description:** Verify that attempting to access a protected owner/admin endpoint with an invalid or expired token returns a 401 Unauthorized error.
 - **Priority:** Critical
 - **Type:** API / Security